MicrosoftDocs/customer-insights/ci-docs/data/data-unification.md

 - [Set up relationships between tables](relationships.md) to create sophisticated segments.
 - [Enrich your data](enrichment-manage.md) to get a wider range of insights about your customers.
-- [Define activities](activities.md) from some of the ingested attributes.
+- [Define activities](activities.md) from some of the ingested columns.
 - [Build measures](measures.md) to better understand customer behaviors and business performance.

 [!INCLUDE [footer-include](includes/footer-banner.md)]